-COPD is a common lung disease, often caused by smoking, that makes it more difficult for a person to breathe.
-There are two main types: chronic bronchitis that involves a long-term cough with mucus, and emphysema, whereby the lungs are destroyed over time.
+COPD is a common lung disease, often caused by smoking, which makes it more difficult for a person to breathe.
+There are two main types: chronic bronchitis that involves a long-term cough with mucus, and emphysema, where the lungs are destroyed over time.

-If you have COPD, this program can provide you with education and resources to help you manage your health.
+If you have COPD, we will provide you with education and resources to help you manage your health, including: